 Submissions should be made using Microsoft Word or compatible software.
 Acceptable formats include .doc, .txt, or rtf.
-If you are unsure of your software and want to insure compatibility then please contact us before sending material if you are using different software.
+Please contact us before sending material if you are using different software.

 Tables, Diagrams, or artwork should be submitted as separate files.
 Accepted files include .jpg, .gif, .tiff, and similar standards common for academic and business publication.
 We do not generally use photographs or similar work unless it provides some additional resource necessary within the article.

 Legal articles may use the Harvard Blue Book (A Uniform System of Citation) while other article types (social science, humanities, etc.) should use the Publication Manual of the American Psychological Association (APA Style Manual).

 An abstract should be included at both the beginning of the article and as a separate document.
 An abstract is a summary of a body of information in a paragraph.
 A descriptive abstract generally includes 100 to 350 words while an informative abstract is usually between 100 and 250 words.
 We ask that abstracts express the main claim or argument of a paper while including a brief description of the methods and findings employed.